m7kvqbe1/llm-messenger-history/README.md

 ## Setup Instructions

-Run the script using:

 ```
 python llm_messenger_history.py
 ```

-Usage

-    •	Start a Conversation: After running the script, type your questions to interact with the chatbot.
+- Start a Conversation: After running the script, type your questions to interact with the chatbot.
-    •	Exit: Type exit or quit to end the session.
+- Exit: Type exit or quit to end the session.

 ## Example Interaction